markpesic/markpesic.github.io/_posts/2014-3-3-Hello-World.md

 $$\xi \leftarrow \lambda * \theta$$

 Another paper that takes from [1] is SimSiam [2] that tries to explain the optimization process of the stopgradient and the prediction head.
 There are some differences in the architecture of SimSiam respect byols' one.
 First of all there is only one network , in fact in the paper the empirical data show that having 2 networks, where one gets updated through EMA is not compulsary for the system to work.
 The setup is as follows: only one network with a backend layer, projection layer and a predictor layer.
 As before the input **x** gets distorted before being processed by the network.
 Now both the views gets through the network one of the views gets through the predictor head , and the other not.
-The one that passes only through the backend layer and projection layer , when calculating the loss will be "detached" (the gradient will not be backpropagated).The optimization process is hypothesized to be an EM algorithm Expectation-Maximization:
+The one that passes only through the backend layer and projection layer , when calculating the loss will be "detached" (the gradient will not be backpropagated).The optimization process is hypothesized to be an EM algorithm Expectation-Maximization like algorithm:

 $$ \mathcal{L}(\theta, \eta) = \mathbb{E}_x, _\mathcal{T}[\lVert\mathcal{F} _\theta(\mathcal{T}(x) - \eta_x)\rVert ^2 _2] \qquad (1) $$